A practical guide on how to use AI in Jira

 If you're a Jira admin or project manager, your day is probably a juggling act.
 Between breaking down massive projects, writing the perfect query, and triaging an endless stream of support tickets, the "work about work" can easily swallow up the time you'd rather spend on actual strategy.

-Atlassian has started adding its own AI features directly into Jira, which is a good start.
-But for many teams, they only scratch the surface of what’s possible.
-This guide will walk you through, step-by-step, how to use AI in Jira in a way that makes a real difference.
-We’ll start with the native tools that can help with project management and then get into how you can set up a smart, integrated AI agent to handle frontline support and actually get some time back in your day.
+Atlassian has integrated powerful AI features directly into Jira, providing a robust foundation for modern teams.
+This guide will walk you through, step-by-step, how to use AI in Jira to maximize these capabilities.
+We’ll start with the native tools that excel at project management and then look at how you can set up a smart, integrated AI agent to complement your frontline support and help you get even more time back in your day.

 How to use AI in Jira: What you'll need to get started